-Our company culture has contributed to our success and if we cannot maintain this culture as we grow, our business could be harmed.
+Our company culture has contributed to our success and if we cannot maintain this culture, our business could be harmed.

 We believe that our company culture, which promotes innovation, open communication, and teamwork, has been critical to our success.
 We face a number of challenges that may affect our ability to sustain our corporate culture, including: